cncf/xds/proposals/TP1-xds-transport-next.md

 the bootstrap supports the new URI conventions.

 Examples below are provided for delta xDS, but this proposal does not limit usage to delta xDS.
-We directionally intend for delta xDS to surplant SotW xDS over time, the use of inlined entries in list collections allows simple management servers that do not wish to perform state tracking to perform state-of-the-world updates.
+We directionally intend for delta xDS to supplant SotW xDS over time, the use of inlined entries in list collections allows simple management servers that do not wish to perform state tracking to perform state-of-the-world updates.
 This is achieved by sending the entire state, e.g.